klitvinova/aireli-lecture-task/TASK_1.md

 ❗ **Work on this task until you succesfully implemented it (but no longer than 1.5h).**

-❗ **As a final step, fill out the survey which asks you to submit your code changes + screen recording.**
+❗ **As a final step, fill out the survey (link at the end) which asks you to submit your code changes + screen recording.**

 ## Setting